Wall Street steadies itself as Alphabet pulls tech stocks higher

 Also helping to steady Wall Street was a calming bond market.
 A day earlier, rising yields for government bonds around the world raised the pressure on the stock market.
 Yields climbed on worries about governments’ abilities to repay their growing mountains of debt, as well as concerns that President Donald Trump’s pressure on the Federal Reserve to cut short-term interest rates could lead to higher inflation in the long term.

-Such worries have pushed investors to demand higher yields in order to lend money to governments worldwide.
+Such worries have pushed investors to demand higher yields in exchange for lending money to governments worldwide.
 And when bonds are paying more in interest, investors are less likely to pay high prices for stocks, which are riskier investments.

-On Wednesday, Treasury yields slowed their ascent.
-The 10-year Treasury yield dipped to 4.26% from 4.28% late Tuesday, for example.
+On Wednesday, Treasury yields retreated following the latest weaker-than-expected report on the U.S. job market.
+The 10-year Treasury yield fell to 4.22% from 4.28% late Tuesday, for example.

+The report showed that U.S. employers were advertising 7.2 million job openings at the end of July, fewer than economists expected.
+The numbers bolster the growing sense on Wall Street that the job market is ossifying into a low-hire, low-fire state.

+A weakened job market could push the Federal Reserve to cut its main interest rate for the first time this year at its next meeting, which is scheduled for later this month.
+That’s the widespread expectation among traders.

 On the losing end of Wall Street was Dollar Tree, even though the retailer reported better profit for the latest quarter than analysts expected.
 A chunk of its stronger-than-expected performance came because of the timing of tariffs, which could drag down its results in the current quarter.